 In March 2014, the Company entered into a license agreement with Santen, under which the Company granted Santen an exclusive, worldwide license to certain patents, information and know-how related to carotuximab.
-Under the agreement, Santen is permitted to use, develop, manufacture and commercialize carotuximab products for ophthalmology indications, excluding systemic treatment of ocular tumors.
-Santen also has the right to grant sublicenses to affiliates and third party collaborators.
-In the event Santen sublicenses any of its rights under the agreement, Santen will be obligated to pay the Company a portion of any upfront and certain milestone payments received under such sublicense.
+Under the agreement, Santen was permitted to use, develop, manufacture and commercialize carotuximab products for ophthalmology indications, excluding systemic treatment of ocular tumors.
+Santen also had the right to grant sublicenses to affiliates and third party collaborators.
+In the event Santen sublicensed any of its rights under the agreement, Santen would have been obligated to pay the Company a portion of any upfront and certain milestone payments received under such sublicense.

-Santen has sole responsibility for funding, developing, seeking regulatory approval for and commercializing carotuximab products in the field of ophthalmology.
-In the event that Santen fails to meet certain commercial diligence obligations, the Company will have the option to co-promote carotuximab products in the field of ophthalmology in the United States with Santen.
-If the Company exercises this option, the Company will pay Santen a percentage of certain development expenses, and the Company will receive a percentage of profits from sales of the licensed products in the ophthalmology field in the United States, but will not also receive royalties on such sales.
+Santen had sole responsibility for funding, developing, seeking regulatory approval for and commercializing carotuximab products in the field of ophthalmology.
+In the event that Santen failed to meet certain commercial diligence obligations, the Company would have had the option to co-promote carotuximab products in the field of ophthalmology in the United States with Santen.
+If the Company exercised this option, the Company would have been obligated to pay Santen a percentage of certain development expenses, and the Company would have received a percentage of profits from sales of the licensed products in the ophthalmology field in the United States, but would not also receive royalties on such sales.

 In consideration of the rights granted to Santen under the agreement, the Company received a one-time upfront fee of \$10.0 million.
-In addition, the Company is eligible to receive up to a total of \$155.0 million in milestone payments upon the achievement of certain milestones, of which \$20.0 million relates to the initiation of certain development activities, \$52.5 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals and \$82.5 million relates to commercialization activities and the achievement of specified levels of product sales.
-As of September 30, 2019 and December 31, 2018, two development milestones had been received totaling \$10.0 million.
-If carotuximab products are successfully commercialized in the field of ophthalmology, Santen will be required to pay the Company tiered royalties on net sales ranging from high single digits to low teens, depending on the volume of sales, subject to adjustments in certain circumstances.
-In addition, Santen will reimburse the Company for all royalties due by the Company under certain third party agreements with respect to the use, manufacture or commercialization of carotuximab products in the field of ophthalmology by Santen and its affiliates and sublicensees.
-Royalties will continue on a country-by-country basis through the later of the expiration of the Company's patent rights applicable to the carotuximab products in a given country or 12 years after the first commercial sale of the first carotuximab product commercially launched in such country.
+In addition, the Company was eligible to receive up to a total of \$155.0 million in milestone payments upon the achievement of certain milestones, of which \$20.0 million related to the initiation of certain development activities, \$52.5 million related to the submission of certain regulatory filings and receipt of certain regulatory approvals and \$82.5 million related to commercialization activities and the achievement of specified levels of product sales.
+As of June 30, 2020 and December 31, 2019, two development milestones had been received totaling \$10.0 million.
+If carotuximab products were successfully commercialized in the field of ophthalmology, Santen would have been required to pay the Company tiered royalties on net sales ranging from high single digits to low teens, depending on the volume of sales, subject to adjustments in certain circumstances.
+In addition, Santen would be required to reimburse the Company for all royalties due by the Company under certain third party agreements with respect to the use, manufacture or commercialization of carotuximab products in the field of ophthalmology by Santen and its affiliates and sublicensees.
+Royalties would have continued on a country-by-country basis through the later of the expiration of the Company's patent rights applicable to the carotuximab products in a given country or 12 years after the first commercial sale of the first carotuximab product commercially launched in such country.